joyal618/react-resume-builder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+###Demo Run:
+Run a demo of the application by click on this link https://joyal618.github.io/react-resume-builder/#/create-resume

 ## Available Scripts

 In the project directory, you can run:

-###demo run
-Run a demo of the application by click on this link https://joyal618.github.io/react-resume-builder/#/create-resume

 ### `npm start`